pagopa-archive/io-infrastructure-pipelines/README.md

+# :warning: Archived repository :warning:

+This repository is archived.
+New contents has been migrated in https://github.com/pagopa/azure-pipeline-templates

 # io-infrastructure-pipelines

 This repository collects a set of pipelines aming to automate some common and ripetitive tasks useful to maintain the cloud infrastructure hosting the backend of the [mobile app IO](https://io.italia.it/).